PrimeMurcia/SOC-Automation/README.md

 ### Wazuh Vulnerability Scanning

 Wazuh's vulnerability scanning feature helps identify vulnerabilities in your system, ensuring your environment is secure.
+Note that this feature primarily shows outdated versions of some services that have common CVEs (Common Vulnerabilities and Exposures) and some misconfigurations.
+It does not perform web application scanning.
+For web application scanning, consider using tools like Nmap, Nikto, and OpenVAS.
 Follow the guide below to set up and configure vulnerability scanning with Wazuh:

 - [Wazuh Vulnerability Scanning](https://github.com/PrimeMurcia/Wazuh-Vulnerability-Scanning/blob/main/README.md)